 Here we offer answers to some frequently-asked questions that will help AAS Agents serve as effective interlocutors between the Society and its members.
+Also, in the Resources section at the bottom of the page, you'll find two PDFs: a briefing presentation and a reference manual.

 - Why does the AAS need to recruit new members?